krzysztofdudek/ai-minion/docs/example_conversation.md

 > **Stakeholder:** "The action plan looks comprehensive and addresses all points.
 Approved.
 Please proceed."

-Upon receiving the green light, the AI Worker commenced the execution phase, tackling each task sequentially as outlined in the plan.
+Upon receiving the green light, the AI Minion commenced the execution phase, tackling each task sequentially as outlined in the plan.

 *   **For each task (e.g., starting with Task 1.1):**
-    1. The AI Worker would first consult the `flag-order-investigation.md` to understand the task's specifics.
+    1. The AI Minion would first consult the `flag-order-investigation.md` to understand the task's specifics.
     2. It would then verify that all prerequisite tasks were marked "DONE" in the `.tasks.md` file.
     3. The core work of implementation would follow (e.g., modifying `models/order_model.py`).
     4. Local verification, such as ensuring code compilation and task-specific checks, would be performed.
     5. A self-review against its internal checklist (as per `prompt.md` Step 4.5.9) would ensure quality.
-    6. If all checks passed, the AI Worker would update the task's status to "DONE" in `flag-order-investigation.tasks.md`.
+    6. If all checks passed, the AI Minion would update the task's status to "DONE" in `flag-order-investigation.tasks.md`.
 *   This methodical process would continue for all tasks (1.2, 1.3, and so on).
-*   After completing all tasks within a logical group (like "Database & Model Changes" after Task 1.3), the AI Worker would perform the broader "Verification (Logical Area)" steps defined in the plan for that group.
+*   After completing all tasks within a logical group (like "Database & Model Changes" after Task 1.3), the AI Minion would perform the broader "Verification (Logical Area)" steps defined in the plan for that group.
 *   This systematic execution would proceed through all logical areas: Service Layer and then the API Layer.
-*   Crucially, if any task failed verification or its self-review, or if a planned approach encountered unforeseen problems, the AI Worker was programmed to pause.
+*   Crucially, if any task failed verification or its self-review, or if a planned approach encountered unforeseen problems, the AI Minion was programmed to pause.
 It would document the issue thoroughly and, depending on the nature of the problem, either return to the Clarification Questions phase (Step 4.3 in `prompt.md`) or the Plan Modification phase (Step 4.4), re-engaging the Stakeholder for input.

 ---

 ### Chapter 7: The Culmination – Completion and Final Report

 After diligently working through all tasks and successfully passing all verifications, the `flag-order-investigation.tasks.md` file showed every item marked "DONE".
-The AI Worker then moved to the final step: compiling the "Implementation Summary" and "Testing Notes" sections directly within the `flag-order-investigation.md` plan file.
+The AI Minion then moved to the final step: compiling the "Implementation Summary" and "Testing Notes" sections directly within the `flag-order-investigation.md` plan file.

 This final report in the plan file read:
 ```markdown